ros-visualization/rviz/doc/index.rst

 with the mouse in the 3D display, but they can also be edited directly via the keyboard for precise control.

+There is a combobox control labelled "Type" at the top of the Views panel.
+This lets you change the type of the current view controller.

+To the right of it is the "Zero" button.
+This resets the current view controller to look at the point "0, 0, 0" from a short distance away.
+This is useful to get back to a known location if the viewpoint gets "lost".
+The keyboard shortcut for "Zero" is "z".

 Built-in view types
 ...................

+"Views" in RViz are view controllers.
+They control both the viewpoint and the camera projection.
+There are 4 built-in types, but more can be added via plugins.

 Orbit (default)
 ,,,,,,,,,,,,,,,